 Work With Me/Add Your Work To My Portfolio

-Interested in working with me or did you do a piece for you that you would like added to my portfolio?
+Interested in working with me or did I do a piece for you that you would like added to my portfolio?
 I would love to hear from you.